- Clinic Information

 If you feel sick or have been exposed to someone who may have COVID-19, please stay home.

-If you feel well and do visit one of our clinics, please leave plenty of space between yourselves and other clients and follow the other recommendations to wash your hands frequently and cover your mouth and nose when you cough or sneeze, even if you don’t feel sick.
+If you feel well and do visit one of our clinics, please leave plenty of space between yourselves and other clients and follow the other recommendations to wash your hands frequently and wear a mask, even if you don’t feel sick.

 We’re in this together

 We promise to keep you updated as things change.
-Until then, please take care of yourselves and of one another.
+Please take care of yourselves and of one another.
 We’ll weather this storm together – even if together means supporting each other from a bit of a distance.